programminghistorian/ph-submissions/lessons/building-static-sites-with-jekyll-github-pages.md

    *--watch* together with *bundle exec* tells Jekyll to watch for changes to the website's files, such as you writing and saving a new blog post, and to include these changes on refreshing your web browser. **An exception to this** is the _config.yml file, which I'll discuss in more detail in the next section (any changes there won't show up until you stop and restart the jekyll process).

-10. After typing in the command in Step #5, you'll notice that the process never finishes.
+10. After typing in the command in the previous step, you'll notice that the process never finishes.
 Remember how I said on the command line, if you type in anything while the previous command is still processing, you can cause problems?
-Well, Jekyll is now being run from this command line window, so you'll need to open a new command line window if you want to type other commands while your local site is still accessible (see "Preparing for Installation: Command Line" subsection.)
+Well, Jekyll is now being run from this command line window, so you'll need to open a new command line window if you want to type other commands while your local site is still accessible (see [the section on command line usage above](#section1-4).)

     ![Screenshot](../images/building-static-sites-with-jekyll-github-pages-10.png)